Diversionary Theatre’s Pledge and Commitment to Social Justice

 We require all staff and board members to sign a commitment statement to fostering an anti-racist space and process.
-This statement will be developed in conjunction with the third-party anti-racist training.

 Actively prioritize hiring contract workers who have gone through EDI, anti-racism, and BIPOC training as evidenced in their submission and application materials and interview process.

 Reaffirm our commitment to hiring BIPOC and queer BIPOC artists for each and every project, and not just when the project is centered on the BIPOC experience.